TrellixVulnTeam/swahilipython_SCMU/Doc/library/bdb.rst

    .. method:: deleteMe()

-      Delete the breakpoint from the list associated to a file/line.
+      Delete the breakpoint kutoka the list associated to a file/line.
 If it is the last breakpoint in that position, it also deletes the entry for the file/line.